 - CCC Atlantic, LLC v.
 C-III Asset Management, LLC, US Bankruptcy Court, District of Delaware: Obtained dismissal of action at pleading stage on the ground that bankruptcy action was filed in bad faith to divest a New Jersey federal court of jurisdiction on the eve of a hearing for the appointment of a receiver in a foreclosure action against CCC Atlantic, LLC.

 - ABN Amro Bank, N.Y. v.
 The L.I.D.
-Group, US Bankruptcy Court, Southern District of New York: Represented a syndicate of banks led by our client ABN Amro in a cash collateral hearing where the lenders prevailed, thereby securing over $40 million in collateral.
+Group, US Bankruptcy Court, Southern District of New York: Represented a syndicate of banks in a cash collateral hearing where the lenders prevailed, thereby securing over $40 million in collateral.

 - Davis v.
 Scottish Re Group Limited, et al, Supreme Court of the State of New York: Obtained dismissal of all breach of fiduciary duty and derivative claims asserted by a value investor against our insurance and D&O clients.
 Preserved trial court victories in both the Appellate Division and the Court of Appeals.